Chart Color Schemes

 Quakers Hill's residents boast exceedingly positive health performance metrics with younger cohorts in particular seeing very low prevalence of common health conditions

-Quakers Hill's health outcomes data shows excellent results across all age groups, with younger cohorts experiencing particularly low prevalence of common health conditions.
+Health outcomes data shows excellent results across Quakers Hill, with younger cohorts particularly experiencing low prevalence of common health conditions.
 Approximately 54% (~14,350 people) have private health cover, compared to Greater Sydney's 58.5%.

-The most prevalent medical conditions are asthma (6.5%) and mental health issues (5.6%), while 76.8% report no medical ailments, compared to Greater Sydney's 80.0%.
-Quakers Hill has a higher proportion of seniors aged 65 and over at 10.7% (~2,830 people), compared to Greater Sydney's 7.8%.
-Health outcomes among seniors require more attention than the broader population.
+The most prevalent medical conditions are asthma (6.5%) and mental health issues (5.6%), while 76.8% report being free of medical ailments, compared to Greater Sydney's 80.0%.
+Quakers Hill has 10.7% (2,830 people) aged 65 and over, higher than Greater Sydney's 7.8%.
+Health outcomes among seniors require more attention despite being above average.

 Frequently Asked Questions - Health